March 15, 2018

 Hot days tempered by cool night air off Osoyoos Lake make for ideal grape-ripening conditions at Jackson-Triggs.
 The winery burst onto the scene by scoring 2005 Winemaker of the Year; one year later, the 2004 Grand Reserve Shiraz took home the Shiraz/Syrah of the Year award at the International Wine and Spirits Competition in London—a first for a North American winery.
 Jackson-Triggs continues to win wine lovers over by showcasing unique varietals, limited edition wines, and wine pairings (mini sliders and Merlot, anyone?) at its sleek tasting gallery and patio, complete with mountain views.

 Situated below Munson Mountain on the Naramata Bench’s south end, Poplar Grove’s tasting room and Vanilla Pod Restaurant serve up six core wines.
-Hot summers and frost-free falls yield vintages like the 2016 Pinot Gris (Gold, Best in Class at this year’s Los Angeles International Wine Competition) and the Bordeaux-inspired blend 2013 Legacy (Double Gold at this year’s San Francisco International Wine Competition).
+Hot summers and frost-free falls yield vintages like the 2016 Pinot Gris (Gold, Best in Class at the 2017 Los Angeles International Wine Competition) and the Bordeaux-inspired blend 2013 Legacy (Double Gold at the 2017 San Francisco International Wine Competition).